Agentic Business Process Management: A Research Manifesto: Agentic Business Process Management Systems

-An APM system is an agentic socio-technical system, jointly realized by a collection of agents, some of which are at least partially process-aware.
+\rmv{An APM system is an agentic socio-technical system, jointly realized by a collection of agents, some of which are at least partially process-aware.}

-An APM is considered socio-technical in the sense that it allows for a combination of social (human) and technical (technological) agents that interact and depend on each other to function effectively.
-This does not preclude the case of being a fully autonomous system with little to no intervention by any human agent.
-Collectively, these agents execute business processes by virtue of each agent possessing a certain degree of process awareness.
-Thus, in an APM, every agent is treated as \emph{autonomous}, with its own goals, decision-making capabilities, and knowledge of (parts of) the business processes.
-Agents may be complemented by \emph{tools}, owned or shared, that they employ and that reflect the objects, resources, functions, and services required to fulfill their goals.
+An APM system is considered socio-technical in the sense that it allows for a combination of social (human) and technical (technological) agents that interact and depend on each other to function effectively.
+This does not exclude fully autonomous systems with little to no intervention by any human agent.
+Collectively, agents execute business processes by virtue of each agent possessing a certain degree of process awareness.
+Thus, in an APM system, every agent is treated as \emph{autonomous}, with its own goals, decision-making capabilities, and knowledge of (parts of) the business processes.
+Agents may employ \emph{tools}, owned or shared, that reflect the objects, resources, functions, and services required to fulfill their goals.

 We distinguish \emph{autonomy} from \emph{automation}.
 While automation denotes the execution of predefined tasks or workflows exactly as specified, APM systems facilitate autonomy, whereby agents can perceive, reason, and choose how to act within a process frame in order to achieve given goals.
 In other words, automation follows fixed rules, whereas autonomy in APM allows agents to make context-sensitive decisions while still respecting process awareness and constraints.